artemkostin/PicoBase/README.md

 **ToDo:** Add description for other SW components.

 ## 1. Command Line Interface (CLI)
 In order to be able to set up device properly, it is important to have some direct CLI.
-In SPG pot it is implemented by text-based, AT command, protocol for the following commands:
+In SPG pot it is implemented by text-based, commands, protocol for the following commands:
+ - !help - Show commands description.
- - AT+REBOOT - Reboot the device.
+ - !reboot - Reboot the device.
+ - !info - Show device information (RO)
- - AT+INFO [GET|SET] <INFO_ID> <VALUE> - Get or Set device information.
+ - !set - Set <PARAM_ID> <VALUE> to database.
- - AT+PARAM [GET|SET] <PARAM_ID> <VALUE> - Get or Set database value.
+ - !get - Get <PARAM_ID> from database.
- - AT+MODBUS - Switch to a regular operation mode, MODBus server.
+ - !modbus - Switch to a regular operation mode, MODBus server.
- - AT+AUTH - Authentificate session (Not implemented yet).
+ - !auth - Authentificate session (Not implemented yet).

 ## 2. Regular operation mode: MODBus RTU server
 To make this device compatible with industrial Programmable Logic Controlers (PLC), the MODBus RTU protocol is using.